 The Chicago College of Oriental Medicine is located on the 19th floor, suite 1919 of the 180 N. Michigan Office Building.
 The college shares library and lounge facilities with Taylor Business Institute which is located in the lower level at 29 E Madison St. Chicago, IL 60602.

 Accreditation/Approvals

-The Chicago College of Oriental Medicine and the following programs are pre-accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM):
+Chicago College of Oriental Medicine and its following programs are accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM):

-- 1) Master of Science in Acupuncture - 2) Master of Science in Acupuncture and Oriental Medicine
+- (1) Master of Acupuncture - (2) Master of Acupuncture with a Chinese herbal medicine specialization